flexcompute/tidy3d/docs/development/project_structure.rst

 This is very straightforward.
 You just need to make sure that the `develop` branches of both `tidy3d/` and `tidy3d-notebooks/` are updated.
 Then these will be automatically updated on the `readthedocs` documentation through the Github actions.

-Utilities
-^^^^^^^^^^

-There are a range of handy development functions that you might want to use to streamline your development experience.

-.. list-table:: Use Cases
-   :header-rows: 1

-    * - Description
-      - Caveats
-      - Command
-    * - Dual snapshot between the ``tidy3d`` and ``notebooks`` source and submodule repository.
-      - Make sure you are on the correct git branches you wish to commit to on both repositories, and all `non-git-ignored` files will be added to the commit.
-      - ``tidy3d develop commit <your message>``